What Is "Leaky Gut" And What An Anti-Inflammatory Diet Is All About ?

 Dr. Josh Axe, DNM, DC, CNS, is a certified doctor of natural medicine, doctor of chiropractic and clinical nutritionist with a passion to help people get healthy by using food as medicine.
 In 2008, he started a functional medicine center in Nashville, USA which grew to become one of the most renowned clinics in the world.
 In his post titled 4 Steps to Heal Leaky Gut and Autoimmune Disease he thoroughly explains what you can do on a daily basis.

-The cause of Leaky Gut is widely debated in the medical community.
-However, there is some level of consensus that the following are the basic contributors:
+The cause of Leaky Gut is going hand in hand with the following contributors:

 – Diet: Consuming high amounts of refined sugars, processed foods, preservatives, refined flours, and flavorings introduces massive amounts of chemicals into the body that is seen as toxic.
 If your body has a hard time keeping up the toxins start to build up and cause inflammation.